Dynamic Model Averaging for Practitioners in Economics and Finance: The eDMA Package: Computational challenges

 Table~\ref{tab:RafComparison} reports the ratio of the CPU time for different values of $T$ and $n$ between \code{dma()} and \code{DMA()}.
 As one can note, the decrease in computational time in favor of our package is huge.
-For example, in the case $T = 500$ and $n = 16$, \code{dma()} takes 37.5 minutes while \code{DMA()} only 1.8.
-It is also worth stressing that, the benefit of using \pkg{eDMA} does not only concern the possibility of running moderately large applications in a reasonable time using a commercial hardware, but also enables practitioners to run application with a large number of exogenous variables.
+For example, in the case $T = 500$ and $n = 16$, \code{dma()} takes 37.57 minutes while \code{DMA()} only 1.48.\footnote{Also note that this cannot be considered as a one to one comparison because \code{DMA()} performs additional operations (such as DMS and variance decomposition) which are not considered by \code{dma()}.
+Furthermore, the time for the construction of the power set of all possible model combinations has not been included for \code{dma()}.} It is also worth stressing that, the benefit of using \pkg{eDMA} does not only concern the possibility of running moderately large applications in a reasonable time using a commercial hardware, but also enables practitioners to run application with a large number of exogenous variables.
 To give an idea of the computational time a \pkg{eDMA} user faces, we report a second simulation study.
-We simulate from a DLM with $T = \{100,200,...,900,1000\}$, $n = \{2,3,..,18\}$ and run \code{DMA()} using a grid of values for $\delta$ between $0.9$ and $1.0$ with different spaces $d$, namely $d=\{2,3,\dots,10\}$.
-Figure~\ref{fig:comptime} displays the computational time in minutes for all the combination of $T,n,d$.
+We simulate from a DLM with $T = \{100,200,\dots,900,1000\}$, $n = \{2,3,\dots,18\}$ and run \code{DMA()} using a grid of values for $\delta$ between $0.9$ and $1.0$ with different spaces $d$, namely $d=\{2,3,\dots,10\}$.
+Figure~\ref{fig:comptime} displays the computational time in minutes for all the combinations of $T,n,d$.
 The lines reported in each subfigure represent the computational time for a specific choice of $d$.
-The line at the bottom of each subfigure is for $d=2$,\footnote{In this case $\delta$ can takes values $\delta=0.9$ and $\delta = 1.0$.} the one immediately above is for $d=3$ and so on until $d=10$.
+The line at the bottom of each subfigure is for $d=2$,\footnote{In this case $\delta$ can take values $\delta=0.9$ and $\delta = 1.0$.} the one immediately above is for $d=3$ and so on until $d=10$.
 From the Figure, we can see that, when $T\le400$, even for $n=18$ and $d=10$, the computational time is less then 15 minutes.
 Such sample sizes are relatively common in economic applications.
 When $T$ increases, computational time increases linearly.
 For example, when $T=800, n = 18$ and $d=10$, computational time is 30 minutes, which is the double of the same case with $T=400$.